 Nishiki Market – The Kitchen of Kyoto

-As check-in time was 3pm, we left our luggage at our hotel and proceeded to visit our 1st venue – The Nishiki Market- Kyoto’s largest traditional food market.
+We left our luggage at our hotel as we arrived early and proceeded to visit our 1st venue – The Nishiki Market- Kyoto’s largest traditional food market.
 While modern food stalls and curio shops have moved in, there are still ample traditional shops to give you a glimpse of what a traditional shotengai (shopping street) must have looked like.

 A seafood vendor, many of such stalls at the market.
 Choose the stall that appeals to you as prices are pretty similar throughout the market.

 Stall owner preparing our 1st order of the trip – a sashimi platter.
 Patronising the stall “entitled” me to stand at the best spot for a picture.